Southern and Central Africa Regional Innovation Hub

 Context

 The Southern and Central Africa Regional Innovation Hub (S/CA RIH) represents a vast, culturally diverse, and complex territory of 12 countries.
-The people who live here face multiple challenges, including desertification, water scarcity, energy insecurity, food insecurity, environmental degradation, unemployment, and gender inequality.
+The people who live here face multiple challenges, including desertification, water scarcity, energy insecurity, food insecurity, environmental degradation, and unemployment.

 Agriculture is the main livelihood for 60% of the population in sub-Saharan Africa and accounts for 23% of the continent’s GDP.
 However, efforts to scale the sector and increase food security are negatively impacted by resource constraints, political instability, and climate change.
 Additionally, Southern Africa and Central Africa’s biodiversity and ecosystem services are under pressure from unsustainable agricultural practices.